-Although they were originally developed in the 1920s for communications purposes, vocoders found a niche within electronic music as an instrument for creating “robotic” vocal sounds.
+Although they were originally developed in the 1920s for communications purposes, the vocoder found a niche within electronic music as an instrument for creating “robotic” vocal sounds.

-In modern popular music, vocoded sounds remain as popular as ever – for example, you’ve heard them on Zedd, Maren Morris, and Grey’s “The Middle” and Ginuwine’s “Pony.”
-But it can be difficult to understand exactly how a vocoder modifies your audio.
-In this post, we’ll take a look at what exactly a vocoder does.
-We’ll then apply this knowledge to help us use some common vocoder parameters to their fullest.
+In modern popular music, vocoded sounds remain as popular as ever.
+For example, you’ve heard their lush textures on smash hits including Zedd, Maren Morris, and Grey’s “The Middle” and Ginuwine’s “Pony.”
+But despite their intuitively appealing sound, it can be difficult to understand exactly how a vocoder modifies your audio.
+In this article, we’ll take a look at what exactly a vocoder really is, and how it works on the audio processing level.
+We’ll then apply this knowledge in the DAW to explore how we can use some common vocoder parameters to their fullest.

-Carrier and modulator signals can be difficult to grasp, so think about how the sound of your voice works for a simplified analogy.
-Your lungs produce air, vibrating your vocal cords; this is a carrier signal.
-Next, the rest of your vocal tract shapes the vibrating air as it leaves your body.
+…Got all that?
+Carrier and modulator signals can admittedly be quite difficult to grasp on an abstract level.
+If the above description didn’t quite process for you, think about how the sound of your voice works for a simplified analogy.
+Your lungs produce air, vibrating your vocal cords; this is a carrier signal of sorts.
+Next, the rest of your vocal tract shapes the vibrating air as it leaves your body; you can think of this as a modulator.
 A vocoder works in the same way, by affecting the carrier signal according to the characteristics of the modulator signal.

 What kinds of signals can I use?